 The residence halls will officially close Friday, December 18 at 8 p.m. for those not amending their housing agreement.
 Students choosing to amend their housing agreement would move out by Wednesday, November 25, at 6 p.m.
 We will have housing options for students needing to stay over winter break.

 Yes.
 Students can choose to remain on campus until December 18 at the fall rate, or eligible students can receive a housing and dining credit and move out by November 25.
 The credit would be applied to their Student Account prior to fall billing or to their spring bill after fall billing.
 Credits will be reflective of the type of housing you have (i.e. double room, single room, Owen room, etc.).
-Students must complete the Thanksgiving Credit Form in their My Housing account at liveon.msu.edu by July 20 to select this option.
+Students must have completed the Thanksgiving Credit Form in their My Housing account by August 5 to select this option.

 Students who receive institutional funds for their fall 2020 semester room and board (including, without limitation, student-athletes, Spartan Advantage students, Alumni Distinguished Scholars, Residential Advisers, and Intercultural Aides) are not eligible for the credit.